callezenwaka/iwasm/README.md

 ### Hi, I'm Callis 👋🏾

 ### Glad that you came around.
-I am a fullstack software engineer.
+I am a fullstack software engineer 👨🏿‍💻 turned Program Manager, I still write codes anyway.

+### I also research on Privacy for Emerging Technology and Enterprise Cloud Applications.

 ### My personal projects are centered around giving back to the community.